-Customize multiple environments¶
+Customize multiple environments

-The kafka-devops project currently manages two environments,
+The streaming-ops project currently manages two environments,

 prd.
 The Apache Kafka® based microservices are deployed as Kubernetes Deployments.
 Controlling the version deployed in each environment is accomplished by using Kustomize to “patch” application versions prior to submitting them to the Kubernetes API.
 Here is an example patch overriding the deployed version of the orders-service service:

 image: cnfldemos/orders-service:sha-0ccce99 # 10.0.8